Disorderly Conduct

 Understanding Disorderly Conduct Charges in Ohio

-The law is intentionally broad, which means officers have significant discretion when deciding whether to make an arrest.
-Because of that, many disorderly conduct allegations are open to legal and factual challenge.
+The statute is intentionally broad, giving law enforcement substantial discretion when deciding whether to issue a citation or make an arrest.
+As a result, many disorderly conduct allegations are open to factual and legal challenge.

 Common situations that may lead to disorderly conduct charges include: